dergigi/dergigi.github.io/collections/bitcoin/_posts/2022-10-02-bitcoin-is-digital-scarcity.md

 two computers, plug them together, and voilà!
 You have a network.
 Plug many networks together, and voilà!
 You have the internet.
-The thing about the internet is that it's most useful when it's largest, which is why we have one internet, not many.
-[Footnote: We used to have many, but it clearly is a winner-takes-all phenomenon.]
+The thing about the internet is that it's most useful when it's largest, which is why we have one internet, not many.[^fn-internet]

+[^fn-internet]: The [History of the Internet](https://en.wikipedia.org/w/index.php?title=History_of_the_Internet&oldid=1112948487) clearly shows that we used to have many different networks.
+Today we have one, because like most networks that are open and global, the Internet is a winner-takes-all phenomenon.

 The same goes for Bitcoin: run free and open-source software on your computer, connect it to another node with compatible consensus rules,